cbratli/documentRectifier/README.md

 # documentRectifier
-A project crated when to learn open cv better.
+A project created to learn open cv better.

 Disclamer: This is probably not an optimal way to fix document skew.
 Also note that the way I calculate error is not perfect, as a document in perspective will give